liuguangxi/fractusist/README.md

 #import "@preview/fractusist:0.2.0": *
 ```

-Each function generates a specific fractal or spirograph curve.
-The input and output arguments of all functions have a similar style.
-The content returned is the `box` element.
+Each function (see reference) generates a specific curve.
+The shape and size of it is configurable.
+And the fill and stroke style arguments are equivalent to those in the `curve` function.
+The returned graph is contained within the `box` element.

-For more codes with these functions see [tests](https://github.com/liuguangxi/fractusist/tree/main/tests).
+This package comes with some unit tests under the [tests](https://github.com/liuguangxi/fractusist/tree/main/tests) directory.

 ## Reference

 ### Dragon

-- `dragon-curve`: Generate dragon curve (n: range **[0, 16]**).
+- `dragon-curve`: Generate dragon curve (n: integer range **[0, 16]**).

 ```typ
 #let dragon-curve(n, step-size: 10, stroke: black + 1pt) = {...}